The Bouquinistes of Paris !!!

 Who has not come to Paris and stop by the book stalls along the Seine river near the Notre Dame Cathedral?
 This is essential Paris and we have been here since 1990, in fact I still have book and frame portraits of what we purchase from them!
 It is one of the wonderful walks and knowledge trip you can make in Paris and oh talk to them , they love it and will tell you many stories.
-I was often by here and many memorable family moments now that my parents and wife are gone (RIP), This is one of those walk that touch me hard, I have found me a couple of older paper pictures and decided of course, they should be in my blog, Therefore, here is my take on the Bouquinistes of Paris, part I !!!
+I was often by here and many memorable family moments now that my parents and wife are gone (RIP), This is one of those walk that touch me hard, I have found me pictures in my cd rom vault and combine with older posts condense into this one for you and me, Therefore, here is my take on the Bouquinistes of Paris !!!
 Hope you enjoy the post as I.

 The bouquinistes of Paris are booksellers of old and used books, present on a large part of the banks of the Seine; on the right bank, from the Pont de Marie to the quai du Louvre; on the left bank, from the quai de la Tournelle to the Quai Voltaire.
 More than 200 booksellers manage nearly 900 boxes on the banks of the Seine !!!
 The term “bouquinistes” appears in the Dictionary of the French Academy in the 1762 edition with the following definition and graphic: “The one who sells or buys old books” The tradition of Parisian booksellers begins around the 16C with small peddlers.
 Under pressure from the booksellers’ corporation, a by-law of 1649 forbade portable shops and the display of books on the Pont Neuf.
 The power at the time was keen to limit parallel markets not subject to censorship.
 Traveling booksellers are therefore, depending on the period, hunted and then reinstated under approval.